jdmorton-institutedata/iod-blog-team/README.md

 # iod-blog-team

-A simple example Express blog application, built using Sequelize and MySQL.

-Some basic example views with Handlebars and Bootstrap.
+A sample Express blog application, built using Sequelize and MySQL.
+Meant to demonstrate some fundamental Node Express development patterns and tools, not intended to be a complete or production application.
+Includes basic example views with Handlebars and Bootstrap.

 Topics:
 - Validation with express-validator